 If you have a heavy snowfall, you will need to push the bulk of the snow off the deck before applying your Calcium Chloride.

 • The Plastic Shovel Rule: Never use a metal snow shovel or a metal-edged spade.
 Metal will instantly gouge the plastic capping of your decking, breaking the moisture seal and permanently ruining the board.
-Always use a plastic shovel or a rubber-edged push broom, and understand the type of composite decking you have before starting any upkeep or maintenance.
+Always use a plastic shovel or a rubber-edged push broom, and understand the type of composite decking you have before starting any heavy winter upkeep.

 Why You Must Remove Heavy Snow